claui/campbell/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/campbell.
+Bug reports and pull requests are welcome on GitHub at https://github.com/claui/campbell.

+## Disclaimer

+This gem has not been prepared, approved, endorsed, or licensed by Google, Inc. nor by any entity that created or produced the massively-multiplayer augmented reality game Ingress.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).